Tropicalbunny/FLASK/README.md

 ### Encounted Issues
 - heroku was refusing to read the Procfile, this issue was solved byt changing the encoding format to UTF-8
-- the Port was failing to bind correctly
+- the Port was failing to bind correctly. i missed some code within the Python app
+- the guess buttons did not work on deployment

 ## Credits